yijiano/tp/docs/UserGuide.md

 ### Editing the Data File

-Inventory data is stored in a `.csv` file.
+Inventory data is stored in a `.txt` file (in `csv` format).

 Users can edit this file manually if necessary.

 ---